 Solving “curl#6 – getaddrinfo() thread failed to start”

-Curl-logoIf you download files onto your system using PHP, Yum, RPM, or other tools, there’s a good chance curl is involved, be it part of a library (such as PHP’s curl extension and the Guzzle HTTP client) or called on its own.
+Curl-logoIf you download files onto your system using PHP, Yum, RPM, or other tools, there’s a good chance curl is involved.

 The version of curl provided in IBM i PASE uses multiple threads to speed up common tasks such as DNS lookups.
 When threading support is not available, however, curl fails.